steph-xue/quizzical/README.md

 # Quizzical

-A trivia quiz web application where players can choose a difficulty and category, then answer randomly generated trivia quiz questions and check their score at the end.
-Categories span a wide range of topics, from geography and history to music and pop culture.
+A trivia quiz web application that lets players choose a difficulty level and category before answering a set of randomly generated questions.
+Categories cover a broad range of topics, including geography, history, music, and pop culture, with a final score shown at the end of each quiz.

 **[View Live Demo](https://quizzical-sx.netlify.app/)**